 Warehouse management is one of the major industries that is being automated at a blazing speed - using warehouse robots for tasks such as fetching items around the warehouse, to sorting and shelving , to picking and packing, and eventually shipping off.

 Picker-as-a-service.
 There are picker robot-as-a-service from companies such as Geek+ Robotics, InVia Robotics and Magazino, that charges on a per-pick service model, ranging from 6 cents to 10 cents per pick.

 AMR-as-a-service (AMRaaS).
 Autonomous Mobile Robots (AMR), the more intelligent cousins of the traditional AGVs (Automated Guided Vehicles), are also increasingly popular as robot-as-a-service, with solutions from 6 River, Fetch Robotics and Locus Robotics.
 These robots are leased on a monthly basis, ranging from $711 per robot per month to several thousand dollars per month, depending on the period of commitment.

 We introduce these warehouse RaaS providers below :

 MOBILE ORDER-PICKING ROBOTS

 Geek+ Robotics.
 Geek+ Robotics is a China-based firm that develops Goods-to-Person (GTP) robotic picking systems.
 Geek+ picker-AMRs can identify and pick an entire shelf or a single pallet, moving at 1.5m/s to their target locations.
-There are two versions of the Geek+ robots - the P500 which can pick payloads of up to 500kg and the P1000 which can pick payloads of up to 1,000kg.
-The company has deployed more than 7000 robots worldwide across over 200 projects.
+There are two versions of the Geek+ picker robots - the P500 which can pick payloads of up to 500kg and the P1000 which can pick payloads of up to 1,000kg.
+The company has deployed more than 7000 picker robots worldwide across over 200 projects.

 InVia Robotics.
 InVia Robotics is a US-based firm that develops mobile order-picking robots that is available on a pay-as-you-use model of about 10 cents per pick.
-InVia robots can pick items at different vertical locations by using a combination of scissor lifts and suction cups.
+InVia picker robots can pick items at different vertical locations by using a combination of scissor lifts and suction cups.
 Watch how the InVia robot picks an item off the shelf in the demonstration video below: